Mark Wilson (English footballer)

 Mark Antony Wilson (born 9 February 1979) is an English former footballer who played as a midfielder.
 He represented England at Under-21 level.
+He is currently the technical director for NWSL club Angel City FC.

 Career

 Manchester United

 Wilson was born in Scunthorpe and began his career as a trainee with Manchester United, turning professional in August 1997.
 He joined Wrexham on loan in February 1998 until the end of that season and made his league debut for Wrexham on 24 February 1998 when he came on as a 38th-minute substitute for injured goalkeeper Mark Cartwright in the game away to Burnley.
 With the score at 1–1 and no reserve keeper on the bench, midfielder Gareth Owen went in goal and Wrexham went on to win with Wilson scoring the winner.
 He finally made his Manchester United debut on 28 October, starting the 2–0 League Cup win at home to Bury, and played once more that season, again in the League Cup.